jona-sassenhagen/python_for_psychologists/README.md

 ﻿# Python for Psychologists

 This repo contains an introduction to Open and reproducible scientific programming for psychologists in Python.
-It stems from a series of seminars held at the University of Frankfurt, Department of Psychology, on an introducing .
+It stems from a series of seminars held at the University of Frankfurt, Department of Psychology.
 Materials include:

 - Class material: a series of notebooks, each corresponding to one in-class session,